 In terms of usage time, there is also strong evidence that every year, kids spend more time on their mobile devices.
-According to Common Sense Media, the amount of time children ages 0 to 8 years spend on mobile devices has tripled since 2011.
+According to Common Sense Media, since 2011, how much time children ages 0 to 8 years spend on mobile devices has tripled.
 As of 2017, 0 to 8 years old were spending just under one hour (48 minutes) per day on mobile devices.
 A recent British study similarly found that 20% of 5-7 year olds and 38% of 8-11 year olds regularly use mobile phones and that there is a strong upward trend with usage rates rising steadily each year.

 Among those parents investing in mobile phones for their elementary-school age children safety is generally a predominant theme.
 In Nielsen’s fourth-quarter 2016 “Mobile Kids Report,” 90% of parents said that their primary reason for getting their child a mobile was to ensure they could reach their child at any time.
 Eighty percent said they had invested in a phone for their child in order to track their child’s location while 66% said that their child has been asking for a wireless service, and they simply finally caved in.
 In addition, 65% of parents said their reason was pedagogical: They want to get their child accustomed to using mobile devices.